abhiam1/REST_API_Tests_for_User_Blog_Project/README.md

       b) Index.html - open with web browser
       c) Console messages

 Example reports have been uploaded in the repository as well .

+               F) Circle CI integration

+   For continuos integration we have integrated the Circle CI tool and created a config.yml file in the root of this repository.
+Further integration steps for this Circle CI tool are in process at the moment.

 In case of any questions , please get in touch on email - abhiam1@gmail.com or skype - abhiam11